dominikaandrzejewska/car_price_prediction/README.md

 # Car Prices Prediction with ML

 Day 2

+Day2_visualisation.ipynb
--import of a car database, visualizing prices grouped by chosen features such as car brand, color or country of origin
+- import of a car database, visualizing prices grouped by chosen features such as car brand, color or country of origin

+Day 3

+Day3_simple_model.ipynb
+- factorizing features and using them to build a ML car price prediction model